walissonscd/M365-Scripts/Administrative Unit/README.md

 The script will authenticate using the provided credentials and proceed with administrative unit management.

 # Script Execution:
-## The script performs the following steps:
+The script performs the following steps:
-            Authenticates to Microsoft Graph using the provided Azure AD application credentials.
+* Authenticates to Microsoft Graph using the provided Azure AD application credentials.
-            Checks for existing administrative units based on company names and creates them if necessary.
+* Checks for existing administrative units based on company names and creates them if necessary.
-            Adds users to corresponding administrative units based on their company names.
+* Adds users and groups that users are members to corresponding administrative units based on their company names.

 # Monitoring Progress:

 Follow the script's output in the PowerShell console to monitor its progress.
 The script will provide messages indicating the creation of administrative units and the addition of users.

 # Limitations and Considerations

-The script assumes that user data is correctly structured with accurate company names for administrative unit organization.
+* The script assumes that user data is correctly structured with accurate company names for administrative unit organization.
-Enhance error handling, logging, and advanced error reporting for production use.
+* Enhance error handling, logging, and advanced error reporting for production use.
-    The provided script does not handle updating or deleting administrative units, and it may need customization for more complex scenarios.
+* The script does not handle updating or deleting administrative units, and it may need customization for more complex scenarios.